apple/servicetalk/servicetalk-examples/src/main/java/io/servicetalk/examples/http/README.md

 - [BlockingHelloWorldStreamingServer](helloworld/blocking/streaming/BlockingHelloWorldStreamingServer.java) - a server
 that responds with an iterable stream of `text/plain` payload body for every request.
 - [BlockingHelloWorldStreamingClient](helloworld/blocking/streaming/BlockingHelloWorldStreamingClient.java) - a client
-that sends a `GET` request to the configured single address of the [server](helloworld/blocking/streaming/BlockingHelloWorldStreamingServer.java) and receives the response payload body as a blocking iterable stream of buffers.
+that sends a `GET` request to the [server](helloworld/blocking/streaming/BlockingHelloWorldStreamingServer.java) and receives the response payload body as a blocking iterable stream of buffers.
 - [BlockingHelloWorldStreamingUrlClient](helloworld/blocking/streaming/BlockingHelloWorldStreamingUrlClient.java) - a
 client that sends a `GET` request to the specified URL in absolute-form and receives the response payload body as a blocking iterable stream of buffers.